 While Fat Free Mass starts to decline in the middle of adulthood, it drops at a concerning rate by the time adults reach their 80’s.
 Coupled with a decrease in functional health, it’s clear that unfavorable changes are happening.

-Adding protein-energy malnutrition into that mix makes the situation even more concerning.
+Adding protein-energy deficiency into that mix makes the situation even more concerning.
 Researchers comparing elderly and middle-aged malnourished adults found that the elderly group was more prone to losing Fat Free Mass than fat mass and this may come down to not taking in enough nutrients to support and maintain muscles and their function.

-In other words, malnutrition exacerbates the issue of muscle loss and those that are malnourished are more likely to tap into their muscle protein for fuel rather than those pesky fat stores (which are designed to be our energy-stores).
+In other words, undernutrition exacerbates the issue of muscle loss and those that are malnourished are more likely to tap into their muscle protein for fuel rather than those pesky fat stores (which are designed to be our energy-stores).

 That matters because malnourished older adults are already at an increased risk of mortality.
 On top of that, losing muscle makes it difficult to perform those normal activities of daily living.
-As you burn through muscle protein, functional capacity declines, and loss of independence and malnutrition ensues.
+As you burn through muscle protein, functional capacity declines, and loss of independence and malnutrition ensues

-The first step to addressing the malnutrition problem is to make people aware of the problem.
+The first step to addressing the undernutrition problem is to make people aware of the problem.
 Research shows that among cancer patients (a nutritionally at-risk group) at home, nearly 25% do not receive nutritional support or counseling despite receiving other health care.